joehahn/grid_walker/README.md

 This version of grid_walker was adapted from a blog post by Outlace, http://outlace.com/rlpart3.html.
-Outlace's original code is somewhat a mess, while I like to think the version provided here is significantly less a mess.
+Outlace's original code is somewhat a mess, while I like to think the version provided given is significantly less a mess.
 Nonetheless Outlace's description of the Q-learning algorithm is excellent and worth a read.

 ### Setup: